FStarLang/FStar/INSTALL.md

 ### Step 2.
 Extracting the sources of F* itself to OCaml ###

-0. Get an F* binary, either using the F#/.NET build process (step 1 above), or the OCaml build process (step 3 above).
+0. Get an F* binary, either using the F#/.NET build process (step 1 above; remember to build a Release version, else you'll get a StackOverflowException in 2 below), or the OCaml build process (step 3 above).

 1. Make sure you follow the instructions above to get a working OCaml setup.